Updated on December 10, 2024

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Meth mouth is characterized by serious tooth decay and gum disease, according to the Journal of the American Dental Association.2 It’s one of the most noticeable physical changes that result from chronic methamphetamine use.
+Meth mouth is when a person has serious tooth decay and gum disease, according to the Journal of the American Dental Association.
+It’s one of the most noticeable physical changes that result from chronic methamphetamine use.

 Early stages of meth mouth typically involve bad breath, swollen gums, and cavities.
 The front teeth are usually the first to show signs of dental decay.